rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 </figcaption>
 </figure>

-When parsing the next line (`"name": "Mojito"`), we temporarily get into a deeper level, with a defined predicate and object.
+When parsing the next line (`"name": "Mojito"`), we get into a deeper stack level, with a defined **predicate** and **object**.
 [Listing 3](#jsonld-recipe-mojito-stack-1) shows the stack state at this point.
-This shows that we have sufficient information to emit a triple, since we have a defined predicate and object value on our current depth, and a subject value in the parent.
+This shows that sufficient information is present to emit a triple, since a predicate and object value are defined on the current depth, and a subject value is present in the parent.
-Concretely, we emit the following triple:
+Concretely, the following triple is emitted:
 ```
 <http://example.org/mojito> <http://rdf.data-vocabulary.org/#name> "Mojito".
 ```
-Once this triple has been emitted, the node closes, and our stack entry at depth 0 is popped.
+Once this triple has been emitted, the node closes, and the stack entry at depth 1 is popped.

 <br class="clear" />